DeFiCh/rosetta-defichain/README.md

 ## Future Work
 * Add CI test using `rosetta-cli` to run on each PR

-_Please reach out on our [community](https://community.rosetta-api.org) if you want to tackle anything on this list!_

 ## Development
 * `make deps` to install dependencies
 * `make test` to run tests